-Journal of the American College of Cardiology JUNE 30, 2020
+Journal of the American College of Cardiology (JACC) June 30, 2020

 Bottom Line

-In patients with nonvalvular atrial fibrillation at high risk for both stroke and bleeding, percutaneous left atrial appendage closure (LAAC) was noninferior to treatment with direct oral anticoagulants (DOACs) regarding the composite primary endpoint of major cardiovascular and neurological events, with a secondary benefit of reduced nonprocedural clinically relevant bleeding.
+In high-risk patients with nonvalvular atrial fibrillation, left atrial appendage closure was noninferior to direct oral anticoagulants for the composite of major cardiovascular, neurological, and bleeding events.

 Key Findings